 Strategies and practices in off-label marketing of pharmaceuticals: a retrospective analysis of whistleblower complaints

-Three articles on PainSci cite Kesselheim 2011: 1.
+Three pages on PainSci cite Kesselheim 2011: 1.
 The Complete Guide to Trigger Points & Myofascial Pain 2.
 The Complete Guide to Low Back Pain 3.
 Neuropathies Are Overdiagnosed

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.